genie-team/graphql-genie/docs/sdl.md

 }
 ```

-### Altering your schema
+### Altering your schema and Migrations

-In most cases altering your schema after some data has been created should cause no issues.
-Adding types and fields to types for example don't require any additional work.
+Adding types and fields to types or interfaces for example don't require any additional work, genie will take care of creating the necessary tables and fields.

-If you add a non-null field you may get errors querying that field on data that existed before that field existed (returning null on non null type) unless you update every record of that data to add a value first.
+Note that if you add a non-null field you may get errors querying that field on data that existed before that field existed (returning null on non null type) unless you update every record of that data to add a value first.

 If you are adding a new type that implements an interface or is part of a union you may need to use the `@storeName` [custom directive](#custom-directives-you-can-use) in order to make sure your past data and new data are in the same place of your store.

 If you are adding a single existing type to a new union or interface you will similarily have to use the `@storeName` [custom directive](#custom-directives-you-can-use).

-**_Warning_**
+#### Special cases and scription migrations

-You will need to manually merge or transfer data in changes that result in data that is currently stored in multiple places needing to be stored under a single type.
+You will need to script a migration of data in changes to field names/types or that result in data that is currently stored in multiple places needing to be stored under a single type.
 This is the case if you are:
+* Changing a field name
+* Changing a field type
 * Adding an existing type to an existing interface or union
 * Adding multiple existing types to a new or existing union or interface

-One way to transfer the data
+One way to migrate the data
-* Backup all your data in some way, just in case something goes wrong
+* Backup all your data in some way (you can use the [data export](https://github.com/genie-team/graphql-genie/blob/master/docs/GraphQLGenieAPI.md#getrawdata) function or query), just in case something goes wrong
+	* Or do this in staging
-* Create two genie objects, one with the old schema and one with the new
+* Create two genie objects, one with the old schema the new schema and no data
 * [Export data](https://github.com/genie-team/graphql-genie/blob/master/docs/GraphQLGenieAPI.md#getrawdata) from the old schema genie by calling [`getRawData`](https://github.com/genie-team/graphql-genie/blob/master/docs/GraphQLGenieAPI.md#getrawdata) or using the [`exportData`](https://github.com/genie-team/graphql-genie/blob/master/docs/queries.md#export-data) mutation.
 Pass in the types that have been added to an interface or union.
+* Make any alterations to the data that are necessary such as
+	* Changing a field name or value
+	* Adding values to new non-null fields
+* If the new schema is pointing to the same database, delete old type data (from types you exported) (you can use the [deleteMany mutation](https://github.com/genie-team/graphql-genie/blob/master/docs/mutations.md#updatemany-and-deletemany))
 * [Import data](https://github.com/genie-team/graphql-genie/blob/master/docs/GraphQLGenieAPI.md#importrawdata) into the new schema genie by calling [`importRawData`](https://github.com/genie-team/graphql-genie/blob/master/docs/GraphQLGenieAPI.md#importrawdata) or using the [`importData`](https://github.com/genie-team/graphql-genie/blob/master/docs/mutations.md#import-data) mutation and pass in the result of the export.
-* Delete the old type data (from types you exported) in some way, such as the `deleteMany` mutation.